hungovercoders-blog/datagriff/docs/_posts/2024-06-29-cosmos-emulator-docker-local/2024-06-29-cosmos-emulator-docker-local.md

 tags: Docker Azure Cosmos
 ---

 A problem came up recently whereby we needed to run the cosmos emulator in a docker container for local development and subsequently in the CI stage of our deployment pipeline to reduce the need for a permanent environment.
-This was a right head scratcher and started to make me feel worse than a classic hungovercoder hangover.
-There was only way to cure myself of this...
+This was a right head scratcher due to the slowness of the emulator to start along with the need for a cert to interact with the emulator.
+This started to make me feel worse than a classic hungovercoder hangover, there was only way to cure myself of this...
 Solve the problem with my favourite of all hangover cures - doggos!
 Lets jump in and demonstrate how we can create a local developer experience with a dotnet app and the cosmo emulator running docker.

 - [Pre-Requisites](#pre-requisites)
 - [Compose your Cosmos Emulator](#compose-your-cosmos-emulator)